Relative tensor products and Koszul duality in monoidal oo-categories: Introduction

-To compensate for this, our paper includes two overviews.
+Our paper includes two overviews.
 One, which begins presently, explains the structure of the paper in broad outline: what are the main results, and how they fit together.
 The second, in \cref{SectionOverview}, provides an informal overview of core aspects of Lurie's construction and of ours; this section functions as a second introduction and is not logically needed for what follows.
+In section \ref{infop} we review the foundations of the theory of \oo-operads.

 In \cref{sec:Morita_double_cat} we refine Lurie's treatment of the relative tensor product and its associativity structure.
-Recall that when $\C^\otimes$ is a monoidal category in which $\otimes$ respects realizations, Lurie constructs a certain double $\infty$-category
+By a \emph{multimodule} we mean a sequence of algebras $A_0, \dots, A_n$ and for each $ 0 \le i < n$ an $A_i$-$A_{i+1}$-bimodule $M_{i,i+1}$ (\cref{29.1}).
+Recall that when $\C^\otimes$ is a monoidal category in which $\otimes$ respects realizations, there is an associated double $\infty$-category

-whose fiber over $[n]$ is the $\infty$-category of sequences of $n$ algebras and bimodules between them.
-We check that this construction can be refined in the following way: dropping the blanket assumption on compatibility with realizations, we show that one may restrict attention to the class $\A$ of algebras in $\C$ which are \emph{bar compatible}, in the sense that for any $A \in \A$ and $A$-bimodules $X,Y$, the geometric realization of the bar construction $\Bar_A(X,Y)_\bullet$ exists and is compatible with $\otimes$.\footnote{As we explain below, the need for this arrises from the fact that such blanket assumptions are not inherited by twisted arrow categories.} In this way we obtain a double $\infty$-category
+whose fiber over $[n]$ is the $\infty$-category of multimodules as above.
+We check that this construction can be refined in the following way: dropping the blanket assumption on compatibility with realizations, one may restrict attention to the class $\A$ of algebras in $\C$ which are \emph{bar compatible}, in the sense that for any $A \in \A$ and $A$-bimodules $X,Y$, the geometric realization of the bar construction $\Bar_A(X,Y)_\bullet$ exists and is compatible with $\otimes$.\footnote{As we explain below, the need for this arrises from the fact that such blanket assumptions are not inherited by twisted arrow categories.} In this way we obtain a double $\infty$-category

-whose higher vertical morphisms are ``$\A$-multimodules'' (sequences of algebras belonging to $\A$ and bimodules between them).
+whose higher vertical morphisms are \emph{$\A$-multimodules}, by which we mean that the algebras $A_i$ belong to $\A$.
 The main result of this section, which amounts to a mild refinement of~\cite[prop.
 4.4.3.9]{HA}, is our \cref{link1}.

 Given $A \in \A$, we use $\Bmod_\A(\C)^\circledast$ in \cref{sec:BLMod} to endow $\BMod{A}{A}(\C)$ with a monoidal structure given by relative tensor product over $A$.
 We also construct an $\LM$-monoidal category